 And it really just depends on which you prefer to do.
 One method is freezing scrambled eggs and the other method is freezing baked eggs.

 How to freeze scrambled eggs:

-Figuring out how to freeze scrambled eggs is really very simple.
+This method of freezing eggs is really very simple.
 You literally just do the following –

 1) Scramble your eggs like normal.
 (So crack the eggs, whisk together and cook in a pan on the stovetop).
 You can do all egg whites or mostly egg whites if you prefer eggs with less yolks.
-Separating yollks is easier and safer (yay no salmonella!) with a yolk separator.
+Separating yolks is easier and safer (yay no salmonella!) with a yolk separator.